 Zero-Proof Reference Guide

 Crafting a balanced non-alcoholic drink takes skill.
-While we encourage each participating establishment to create their own beverage, our co-chair Sarah Crowl of Coltivare has generously offered template recipes.
+While we encourage restaurants to create and offer their own beverages on an ongoing basis, WellWeek Chair Sarah Crowl of Rosie Cannonball has generously offered template recipes.
 Use these drinks as written or the recipes as jumping-off points for your own creations!

 “Cherry Refreshing Limeade”